Jimi Hendrix’s 1960s Fender Duo-Sonic

 Taking a Look at the 2010 Duo-Sonic Auction

 Since the guitar that was auctioned off in 2010 quite possibly is not the one that Jimi was seen playing during his tenure with the Isley Brothers, where does that guitar fit in then?
 Is it just another Duo-Sonic that Jimi happened to own at that time that he was never photographed with, or is there something else at play?

-The website of the auction house that was behind the sale is unfortunately offline, but we’ve been able to dig up a part of the info that was posted on the sales page.
-It is perhaps worth noting that reason being the website being offline is that the auction house was found guilty of fraud in 2014.
+The website of the auction house that was behind the sale is unfortunately offline, but the info that was posted on the sales page can still be accessed through other means.
+It is perhaps worth noting that the reason for the website being offline is that the auction house was found guilty of fraud in 2014.
 [Cameo Auctioneers found guilty of fraud – BBC.com]

 Jimi had at one stage fitted his Duo-Sonic with an Epiphone (Maestro) Vibrato unit but had later taken it off.
 The rumor is that this guitar went missing whilst on tour in the USA but contrary to this Jimi just tired of using it and it was put away for a while and resurfaced years later in Chas Chandler’s London studio.
 Chas Chandler discovered and managed Jim, and later sold the guitar in 1982 for £400 to Rod Weinberg, who in 1983 reunited the Animals for a world tour.

 So given the recent news regarding the auction house, is it possible that there was some foul at play regarding the sale?